djcurill/fullstack/part0-fundamentals-of-web-apps/ex0.6/NOTES.md

-# Single Page App Web Sequence Diagram
+# Single Page App Web Sequence Diagram Create New Note

 The web sequence diagram for creating a new note using a single page application: